FreeCAD/FreeCAD/src/Mod/Material/FluidMaterial/Readme.md

 ## User defined material

-To prevent the database from becomming inefficiently large it is only limited to commonly used variables at 20 degrees Celcius at 1 atm.
+To prevent the database from becoming inefficiently large it is only limited to commonly used variables at 20 degrees Celsius at 1 atm.

 Users can defined new material, either in Fem material card editor, or directly generate textual material file, * .FCMat, see example in this folder.

 To enable new material, go to FreeCAD menu "Edit->Preference..."
-Cfd preference page (select on the left panel) and switch to materail tab on the right.
-Browse to your material folder, and save/apply this preference, new material will b
+Cfd preference page (select on the left panel) and switch to materiai tab on the right.

-Material with same name as FreeCAD material has higher priority, so user defined` Water` material will not appear in Fem material task panel's dropbox list, just give it a different name!
+Browse to your material folder, and save/apply this preference, new material will be Material with same name as FreeCAD material has higher priority,

+so user defined` Water` material will not appear in Fem material task panel's dropbox list, just give it a different name!

 ### Edit material value